IFE Level 3 Diploma in Fire Science and Fire Safety (VRQ)

 Qualification Number: 500/6216/5

-All units of the Level 3 Diploma are offered in the March exam session.
-Only Unit 6: Fire Service Operations and Incident Command is offered in the October exam session.
+All exams in the Level 3 Diploma are offered in the March exam session.
+Only Fire Service Operations and Incident Command is offered in the October exam session.

 Aims of the Qualification

-Additionally, success in achieving this qualification will enable candidates to meet the academic requirement for membership of the Institution of Fire Engineers at Graduate grade (GIFireE).
+Additionally, success in achieving this qualification will enable candidates to meet the academic requirement for membership in the Institution of Fire Engineers at Graduate grade (GIFireE).

 The qualification will meet the needs of:

-- Those employed in fire and rescue service roles across the world, particularly those who are either already in Watch Manager or equivalent roles or those who wish to develop and demonstrate knowledge and understanding relevant to the role of Watch Manager in preparation for promotion to this role
+- Those employed in fire and rescue service roles across the world, particularly those who are either already in Shift / Station Manager or equivalent roles or those who wish to develop and demonstrate knowledge and understanding relevant to the role of Shift / Station Manager in preparation for promotion to this role

 - Those operating in specialist fire and rescue contexts such as aviation or fire prevention/fire safety audit roles who need to develop and apply a wide range of knowledge and understanding in their role